 - Perform services outside scope of practice, licensure or credentialing

 - Bill for a code that requires both an audio and visual component if both audio and visual components are not present throughout the entirety of the visit

 Coding guidelines for audio-only visits

 You can bill real-time, interactive audio-only telehealth visits that have been requested by the patient, so you can serve your patients who don't have internet access or audio-visual capabilities.

 Effective Jul.
 1, 2020, all audio-only visits must be billed using audio-only visit codes (99441 - 99443, 98966 - 98968).
-No other codes can be billed for audio-only visits.
+No other codes can be billed for audio-only visits for commercial and Medicaid members.
 You should bill for these visits using the place of service you normally would, based on your office location.